jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 - `tokenDeleteInterval`: This property defines how often the `deleteExpiredTokens()` method in `UserService` gets called.
 This value is expressed in **minutes** and is set to 5 by default.

+- `minimumPasswordLength`: Defines the minimum password length the user can enter.
+Defaults to 6 if not specified.

 For example:

 	:::bash